-A first charge will be taken over the property being remortgaged as security for the mortgage borrowing.
+A Standard Security (Scotland) / First Legal Charge (England) will be taken over the property being purchased as security for the mortgage borrowing.

 Early Repayment Charges